 As mentioned earlier, perlite offers a lot of benefits to your garden.

 The most important one is drainage.
-Perlite is a natural filtration system, allowing excess water to easily drain away while retaining a little moisture and catching nutrients that plants need to grow.
-This is especially true in raised beds and container gardens, but also in the ground as well.
+Perlite is a natural filtration system, allowing excess water to drain away while retaining a little moisture and catching nutrients that plants need to grow.
+This is especially true in raised beds and container gardens, in commercial potting soil, but also in the ground as well.

-Airflow in the soil is greatly improved in a bed amended with perlite, and that’s necessary both for your plant’s roots to breathe and for any worms, beneficial nematodes, and other good natural garden inhabitants.
-Because it’s a mineral glass and thus harder than the soil around it, it also helps to slow down compaction, and keeps your soil fluffy and lightweight.
+Airflow in the soil is greatly improved in a bed amended with perlite, and that’s necessary both for your plant roots to breathe and for any worms, beneficial nematodes, and other good natural garden inhabitants.
+Because it’s a mineral glass and thus harder than the soil around it, it also helps to slow down compaction and keeps your soil fluffy and lightweight.

 What Type of Perlite to Use

-People often ask whether you should use coarse perlite as opposed to medium or fine-grade.
-Coarse perlite has the highest air porosity, so it offers the most drainage capability and ensures the roots of your plants can breathe well.
-It’s popular among people who grow orchids and succulents, and also people who do a lot of container gardening, as it provides excellent drainage, but the coarser bits don’t work their way to the surface of the soil blend as much as fine perlite does.
+People often ask whether you should use coarse perlite as opposed to medium or fine grade.
+Coarse perlite has the highest air porosity, so it offers the most drainage capability and ensures the plant roots can breathe well, even in water-retentive potting soil.
+It’s popular among people who grow orchids and succulents and also people who do a lot of container gardening, as it provides excellent drainage, but the coarser bits don’t work their way to the surface of the soil blend as much as fine perlite does.
 Larger perlite is also less prone to being caught by a breeze and blown away!

-The finer stuff is useful as well, but it’s used for in quality seed-starting mixes or rooting cuttings as the drainage provided encourages rapid root production.
-Fine perlite can also be lightly scattered across your lawn’s surface, where over time it’ll work down into the soil and improve drainage.
+The finer stuff is useful as well, but it’s used in quality seed-starting mixes or rooting cuttings as the drainage provided encourages rapid root production.
+In fact, you can root cuttings of many tropical plants in moistened perlite alone.
+Fine perlite can also be lightly scattered across your lawn’s surface, where over time, it’ll work down into the soil and improve drainage.

-If you’re making your own potting soil, perlite is one of the most used components in the industry for the above reasons.
-It’s cheap, lightweight, and easy to blend into peat or other water-retaining ingredients!
-But there’s other additives like diatomaceous earth and vermiculite.
+If you’re making your own potting soil, perlite is one of the most used soil additive components in the industry for the above reasons.
+It’s cheap, lightweight, and easy to blend into peat moss or other water-retaining ingredients!
+But there are other additives like diatomaceous earth and vermiculite.
 Why shouldn’t you use those instead?

 When comparing perlite vs. vermiculite, vermiculite is very moisture retentive.
 It’ll absorb water and nutrients and keep them in the soil, which makes it perfect for seed starting blends or for plants that prefer lots of water.
-In conjunction with perlite, the vermiculite will absorb water and nutrients to feed your plants, while the perlite will help drain the excess water away.
-So both have their own place in your garden, even in the same container or bed, but they’re not interchangeable.
+In conjunction with perlite, vermiculite will absorb water and nutrients to feed your plants, while the perlite will help drain the excess water away.
+So both have their own place in your garden, even in the same container, potting soil, or bed, but they’re not interchangeable.